VladoDemcak/eth-subscribe-debug/README.md

 We are going to use 3 terminals:
-1. terminal for starting blockchain command line version of Ganache -> `genache-cli`.
-Here we emit 3 `BasicEvent`s and create subscription `fromBlock: 0`
-2. terminal for listener on `BasicEvents`s as subscription `fromBlock: 0`
-3. terminal for sending new `BasicEvent`

 ### terminal 1
-open terminal #1 and start `ganache-cli` which is listening on port `7545`
+open terminal #1 and start `ganache-cli` which is listening on port `7545`. this part starts blockchain command line version of Ganache -> `genache-cli`.
+Here we emit 3 `BasicEvent`s and create subscription `fromBlock: 0`.
+It works correctly!

 ```
 npm run server
 ```

 ### terminal 2
-open terminal #2 and start listener
+open terminal #2 and start listener.
+This part is listening for `BasicEvents` via subscription and with `fromBlock: 0`
 ```
 npm run listen
 ```